Luxurious, decadent, and delicious (in a noneating kind of way) is the only way to describe this easy whipped body butter recipe.

 You don’t want this to get too hot, and they will melt from the heat.

-Place it into the refrigerator and cool until it has thickened some.
+Place it into the refrigerator and cool until it has thickened.

 Be sure you don’t leave it so long that it gets too thickened and hardened.

-You basically want it somewhat thickened and no longer hot to the touch.
+You want it somewhat thickened and no longer hot to the touch.

 While that’s cooling, measure your soft butter ingredients.
 (Shea Butter, Coconut Oil and Avocado Butter)